Plutus Flow - Statistical OBV Analysis¶

 - Use Plutus for trend context and divergence analysis

-- Use Volume Oracle for intraday activity, breakout/breakdown confirmation, and level validation
+- Use Volume Oracle for regime confirmation, event detection, and risk management levels

 Remember: Plutus = cumulative flow trend.
-Volume Oracle = real-time activity.
-Different tools for different jobsโuse both together.
+Volume Oracle = regime + signals + risk management.
+Different tools for different jobs—use both together.

 Additional Resources

-For more trading best practices, see Best Practices & Pro Tips.
-For volume analysis workflows, see Trading Workflow Guide.
+For more best practices, see Best Practices & Pro Tips.
+For volume analysis workflows, see Analysis Workflow Guide.

 Plutus Flow divergences and OBV analysis show reduced reliability in certain market conditions.
 Recognizing these environments helps set appropriate expectations: